shelldivers/minishell/README.md

 ## [GRAMMAR](grammar.md)

 ## [Warning!]

+### usage

+We do not handle unclosed quotes!

+If a quote remains unclosed and leaves an odd number of quotes, the remaining quote is interpreted as a single character!

+Please be mindful of this when using

+### compatibility

 The program is compiled by `clang 12` with `Mac OS`
 You can use our makefile for compile, but it requires GNU's readline library!